 Firms are dedicated to maximizing their profits by choosing optimal prices.
 Based on the first-order conditions of Eqs.
 (17-1) and (17-2), the equilibrium manipulation effort for the superior firm and the equilibrium prices for each firm are obtained.

 Lemma 3

-When firm A manipulates online reviews alone without governance, the equilibrium prices, manipulation effort and demands are as follows under the conditions of and :
+When firm A manipulates online reviews alone without governance, the respective equilibrium prices, manipulation effort, and demands under the conditions of and are as follows: